Coping with the Festive Season with Chronic Illness

 It can all be so overwhelming.
 To try and bring back some Christmas Cheer, I’m going to share some advice and tips with you in the hope of giving you a more bearable festive season.

 Shopping online is easier than ever: there are options for wish lists for yourself or for family members that allow you to buy something that they want without you having to stress about what to buy.
 If you want to shop online but are like me and love knowing there is thought behind your gift, consider small businesses; it will mean a lot to the owners and may even allow them to buy gifts and put dinner on the table for their own families while being a unique and personal gift for your loved one.
 Use the internet for your Christmas cards.
 Whether you make an online card and email it to people or make one social media post as an alternative card, it can save so much energy not having to go out and buy cards, write them and then post them.
 You may also want to consider donating money to a charity or organisation instead of buying and posting Christmas cards.
 Louise always welcomes Donations to keep M.E.
 Support up and running and supplies are always needed too.
 The M.E.
-Support Online Shop has a lot of great items that you can buy as stocking fillers or additional gifts and they also help spread awareness.
+Support Online Shop has a lovely selection of hand-produced Christmas cards which help spread awareness.

 We can spend so many days in the house or bedridden with chronic illness during the year that we get to a point where we are fed up with the way our lives are, we get frustrated being in the same four walls and it can be so difficult to separate one day from another.